genderkit/genderkit/_articles/binding.md

 Long-term binding for several years can effect skin elasticity, which increases the risk of complications if you wish to surgically remove your breasts with an operation like [double-incision]({{ site.baseurl }}{% link _articles/double-incision-mastectomy.md %}) or [periareolar mastectomy]({{ site.baseurl }}{% link _articles/periareolar-mastectomy.md %}) {% cite yelland2017 -l 260 %}.

 Binders cannot be bought in high street shops and have to be ordered online.
-There are very few UK stockists but you may be able to find some on Amazon and eBay.
+There are only a few UK stockists but you may be able to find some on Amazon and eBay.
 If you're worried about receiving a binder at your home address, you could try having it delivered to a nearby [Amazon Locker](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=200966210).

 Binders typically cost £25-50.
 Well known retailers of binders serving the UK include: